Because no-one remembers a faceless brand.

 Here's a short summary, but please read on for a deeper comparison:

 The UX is incredibly simple and it appears that a lot of thought has gone into the design and layout of the tool.
 I also found this to be the most entertaining, yet informative, onboarding I have ever experienced.

 Thanks to the inclusion of automatic video production in StoryPrompt, very little tech-savviness is required.
 This would appeal to a variety of business owners and busy in-house marketers.
 StoryPrompt makes it incredibly simple to create and produce video testimonials from your customers, and embed authentic video-based reviews on your website or beautifully designed Wall of Love.

 StoryPrompt has four plans currently available, all prices shown are based on a yearly payment and include 2 months free:

 StoryPrompt is the only one of these tools that utilizes AI to this extent.
-Your videos will always be professionally produced and created according to your specific requirements.
+Save time by automatically generating scripts, remove silences and filler words, and produce your branded videos effortlessly.
 There really is no need for time-consuming and expensive video editing.

 The community features are very well thought-out and truly take the idea of face-to-face community to new heights.
 StoryPrompt allows you to interact with your community in your dedicated space and capture those valuable video testimonials simultaneously.
 That's pure gold and a massive time-saver!

 You're significantly more likely to capture trustworthy, authentic video content during a community conversation.
 You can then create a video testimonial directly from StoryPrompt.

 Seems like a win-win for everyone involved!